Quantifiable-Quasar/beneware/README.md

 ### Description

-This is a script that will reach out to various network devices and perform a password spraying attack.
-From there, it will send a script to these devices to harden them.
-This project was inspired by the Mirai botnet, but instead of running a botnet we send hardening scripts to machines to make them better
+This program will brute force SSH servers on a given network, and once connected, send hardening scripts.
+This project was inspired by the Mirai botnet, so the initial access is pretty much copied from them.
+Instead of sending malware, however, this sends hardening scripts.

 ### Install